BethW83/Animal-Adoption-Capstone/README.md

 ## Dashboard Design

 * The Power BI dashboard is saved in the "dashboard" folder here in the repository.
-* The intial wireframe drawing is also saved as an image .png file in the dashboard folder.
+* The initial wireframe drawing is also saved as an image .png file in the dashboard folder.
 * Screenshots of each page are saved to the dashboard folder.

 <img src ="dashboard/dash_main_page.png" alt="dashboard main page" style="width: 400; height: auto">